jooby-project/jooby/md/app.md

 }
 ```

-Modules are covered later all you need to know now is that you can start/stop module as you usually do with your application.
+Modules are covered later all you need to know now is that you can start/stop module as you usually do from your application.

-### callbacks order
+### order

 Callback order is preserved:

 ```java
 {
   onStart(() -> {
     log.info("first");
   });

   onStart(() -> {
     log.info("second");
   });

   onStart(() -> {
     log.info("third");
   });

 }
 ```

-Order is useful for service dependencies, like ServiceB should be started after ServiceA.
+Order is useful for service dependencies, like `ServiceB` should be started after `ServiceA`.

 ### service registry

-You have access to the the service registry and start or stop too:
+You have access to the the service registry from start/stop events:

 ```java
 {
   onStart(registry -> {
     MyService service = registry.require(MyService.class);
     service.start();
   });

   onStop(registry -> {
     MyService service = registry.require(MyService.class);
     service.stop();
   });
 }
 ```